adieos/go-fiber-postgres/README.md

 ## Getting Started

 1. Clone the repository.
-2. Configure your PostgreSQL database settings in the `config.yaml` file.
+2. Configure your PostgreSQL database settings in the `.env` file.
 3. Run the application using `go run main.go`.

 ## API Endpoints